 New businesses join our 10% Challenge.
 Major 10% Challenge Partners to date: Recorder, YMCA, Four Rivers School, Community Action, Greenfield Business Association (GBA), Town of Greenfield Schools, Sandri Companies, Greenfield Community College, Baystate Franklin Medical Center.

-September - GGEC offers a workshop to members of the Landlords Business Association about how to find $$ to reduce energy use and upgrade their properties.
+GG offers a workshop to members of the Landlords Business Association (LBA) about how to find money to reduce energy use and upgrade their properties.

-October - Greenfield receives Gov. Patrick's Leading by Example Award for its efforts to reduce energy use and move toward sustainability.
+Greenfield receives Gov. Patrick's Leading by Example Award for its efforts to reduce energy use and move toward sustainability.
 "The Leading by Example Awards" recognize outstanding efforts among Commonwealth agencies, public higher education institutions, and municipalities that have established and implemented policies and programs resulting in significant and demonstrable energy and environmental benefits."

 10% Challenge Success!
-We exceed our goal of getting 10% of the households in Greenfield to pledge to cut their energy use by 10% by the end of 2010.
-900 households signed up.
-The Recorder donates a free full page ad to celebrate!
+We exceeded our goal of getting 10% of the households in Greenfield to pledge to cut their energy use by 10% by the end of 2010.
+Nine hundred (900) households signed up.
+The Recorder donated a free full page ad to celebrate.

 Winsert Workshop.
-GGEC hosts its first hands-on workshop teaching people how to make insider storm windows called 'winserts."
-2-page handout on how to do it, and where to find the materials, video of how to build the frame and more.
+GG hosted its first hands-on workshop teaching people how to make insider storm windows called 'winserts."
+A 2-page handout on how to do it, and where to find the materials video of how to build the frame was offered.

 - 2011 -

-February- Greenfield Energy Report Card published.
-It shows that Residents are saving $$ by reducing their energy use in their homes, and are helping us move toward achieving out 2050 goals.
+Greenfield Energy Report Card published.
+It showed that Residents were saving money by reducing their energy use in their homes, thereby helping everyone to move toward achieving out 2050 goals.

-Workshop: Greenfield's Past - Greenfield's Future.
-GGEC partners with Pioneer Valley Institute (PVI) to bring Dr. John Mullin, UMass Planner, to Greenfield to learn about our past, and vision / brainstorm our future.
+Greenfield's Past - Greenfield's Future workshop was offered with Pioneer Valley Institute (PVI) as partner, to bring Dr. John Mullin, UMass Planner, to Greenfield to learn about our past, and vision / brainstorm our future.

-GGEC partners with Town of Greenfield & FRCOG to bring Dr. David Cash, Assistant Secretary for Policy at the Massachusetts Executive Office of Energy and the Environmental Affairs, to talk about Massachusetts Clean Energy and Climate Plan for 2020, which lays out how we will cut climate change emissions by 25% by 2020.
+GG partnered with the Town of Greenfield & FRCOG to bring Dr. David Cash, Assistant Secretary for Policy at the Massachusetts Executive Office of Energy and the Environmental Affairs (EOEEA), to talk about Massachusetts Clean Energy and Climate Plan for 2020, which laid out how we would cut climate change emissions by 25% by 2020.

-April - Local Food: Building Our Delicious Future.
-GGEC partners with Pioneer Valley Institute (PVI) to bring John Waite, CDC director; Tom Clarke, Clarkdale Fruit Farms; Jason Dean, Foster's Super Market; and Glenn Brunetti, Chartwell's Food Services to Greenfield to talk about how we can create jobs and increase the amount of local food we eat from 5% to much more!
+Local Food: Building Our Delicious Future.
+GG partnered with Pioneer Valley Institute (PVI) to bring John Waite, CDC director; Tom Clarke, Clarkdale Fruit Farms; Jason Dean, Foster's Super Market; and Glenn Brunetti, Chartwell's Food Services to Greenfield to talk about how we can create jobs and increase the amount of local food we eat from 5% to much more.

 The Town receives an EPA Climate Showcase Community grant.
-This 3-year $160,900 grant aims to help residents find funds to do energy upgrades to their home.
-GGEC co-wrote the grant and is collaborating with the Town on this project called the Greenfield Energy Smart Home program.
+This 3-year $160,900 grant aimed to help residents find funds to do energy upgrades to their home.
+GGEC co-wrote the grant and collaborated with the Town on the three-year Greenfield Energy Smart Home program.
 This program aimed to urge renters and homeowners to take advantage of Mass Save, a program that the utility companies had created, but were not marketing, as well as other sources of funding offered by the Dept. of Ag, and local Community Development Block Grant (CDBG) funds to bring housing up to code, reduce energy use, and save money.

-Greenfield puts its Town Farm into APR (Agricultural Preservation Restriction) and Just Roots receives a 15-year contract to manage the 60-acre farm on Leyden Road.
+Greenfield puts its Town Farm into an APR (Agricultural Preservation Restriction) and Just Roots received a 15-year contract to manage the 60-acre farm on Leyden Road.

-Tropical storms, Irene and Lee drop over 16" of rain on the region causing floods that destroyed roads, bridges, and farmland, cuts off power to thousands of people for days, and caused sewage treatment plants to fail.
-The media tells us to expect more frequent severe storms like this as a consequence of global warming.
+Tropical storms, Irene and Lee dropped over 16" of rain on the region causing floods that destroyed roads, bridges, and farmland, cuts off power to thousands of people for days, and caused sewage treatment plants to fail.
+The media told us to expect more frequent severe storms like this as a consequence of global warming.

 Energy Smart Home program's door-to-door canvassing began in Precinct 8.

-November - GGEC holds its first community-wide forum called: Creating Greenfield's Future: Our Food, Economy, and Community.
-The over 130 attendees gave high marks to the event held at GCC new facility.
+GG held its first community-wide forum called: Creating Greenfield's Future: Our Food, Economy, and Community.
+The over one-hundred and thirty (130) attendees gave high marks to the event held at new GCC facility.
 The event was kicked off by Mayor Martin; Jim Barry, who represented Gov. Patrick's office; and Ben Hewitt, Author of The Town that Food Saved.
 Attendees then discussed our future in 10 workshops.
-A report on the ideas generated will be written and given to the Planning Board for consideration during our Master Planning process in 2012.
+A report on the ideas generated was written and given to the Planning Board for consideration during our Master Planning process in 2012.

-A Sea Change (January, 2012) A grandfather and grandson explore the mystery and the beauty of our oceans and the changes being caused by climate change and what we can do. more
+A Sea Change A grandfather and grandson explore the mystery and the beauty of our oceans and the changes being caused by climate change and what we can do, more. . . .

-Carbon Nation (February, 2012) Carbon Nation is a climate change solutions movie that has played in mainline theaters across the nation.
-It offers inspiration and invites action. more
+Carbon Nation Carbon Nation is a climate change solutions movie that has played in mainline theaters across the nation.
+It offers inspiration and invites action, more. . . .

-The Growing Edge (March, 2012) This film by Donna Read and Starhawk shows the many ways permaculture principles can be incorporated in our communities with concrete ideas that are exciting and attainable.
-The goal of permaculture is more than sustainability.
+The Growing Edge This film by Donna Read and Starhawk shows the many ways permaculture principles can be incorporated in our communities with concrete ideas that are exciting and attainable.
+The goal of permaculture is more than sustainability, more. . . .

 Annual Energy Use Report Card published.
 Our report card documents our average annual household energy use for heat and electricity as a way of assessing progress of our 10% Challenge as well as progress toward reducing our energy use by 80% by 2050.
 We are making progress in some areas, but not in others.
-Click for one-page report with graphs.

 Home Show & Green Fair –Display & Workshops.
-At the FC Chamber of Commerce's annual Home Show, we had an informational table on our 10% Challenge, and held two workshops with the Town of Greenfield to support our collaborative programs, Energy Smart Homes and Energy Smart Businesses, which aim to help people find funds to do energy upgrades to their homes or businesses
+At the FC Chamber of Commerce's annual Home Show, we had an informational table on our 10% Challenge, and held two workshops with the Town of Greenfield to support our collaborative programs, Energy Smart Homes and Energy Smart Businesses, which aim to help people find funds to do energy upgrades to their homes or businesses.

 Science & Sustainability Expo.
 1st Annual: Over 150 children, parents, volunteers and visitors participated in our first Expo, which showcased the work of educators and youth in grades 4-12.
 Teams participated in the competitive KidWind Challenge, and the non-competitive Youth & Educator’s Showcase, and the Green “Dollhouse” Challenge, more. . . .

 Other Collaborative efforts and co-sponsorships:

-Save our Town, Save our Future (Wed, Nov 28, 2012) Explore the fate and potential of small towns in the US with Tom Hylton, reporter and Pulitzer Prize winner, as he revisits the towns he grew up in.
+Save our Town, Save our Future explored the fate and potential of small towns in the US with Tom Hylton, reporter and Pulitzer Prize winner, as he revisits the towns he grew up in.

-The Atomic States of America (January 30, 2013) This emotionally powerful documentary film is based on Kelly McMaster’s memoir about growing up in a nuclear reactor community in Shirley, Long Island.
-Through interviews with nuclear engineers, the NRC, citizens, doctors and employees of Entergy and Entergy, the film explores the risks and opportunities of the nuclear industry
+The Atomic States of America This emotionally powerful documentary film is based on Kelly McMaster’s memoir about growing up in a nuclear reactor community in Shirley, Long Island.
+Through interviews with nuclear engineers, the NRC, citizens, doctors and employees of Entergy and Entergy, the film explores the risks and opportunities of the nuclear industry.